tryscer/flock/Book/Flock-Music.md

 In the back, we see the Joneses get out of their car and dance together.
 Up ahead, we see Cindy and Eleanore and Barry do the same.
 On screen, the figures of the dancers, all wearing inmates' uniforms, and that of the live players, all dancing too, blend and move into each other.
 It seems the band is playing with the movie instead of on top of it.
 The music is hot, and the people in the car next to us start swaying in their seats with it.
 ​	“Who the hell are these people?” the driver yells through the open window.
 Eddie got the speakers to work really loud now, and the whole lot is buzzing with Pillars music.
 ​	“They’re called The Steam Pillars,” Alice tells him.
-“They’re black and white performers and they’re the hottest thing around\!
+“They got white and colored folks playing together and they’re the hottest thing around\!
 Hey, aren't you tired of being cooped up in your car?
 Do you dare to dance?”

 *(y’cain’t findapadneh use a wood-den chaiir, let’s–)*

 The Pillars’ version of *Jailhouse Rock* is angry, not funny at all.
 Vilma’s voice breaks and commands attention and Babatunde’s drums are driving forward at a slow pace.
 Their version is everything I feel since I heard the news: betrayal, confusion; a loud, boisterous mourning.
 ​	We walk hand in hand between cars, just Alice and me.
 When we reach a couple who dances, we stop and dance with them.
 ​	"Who are they?
 They rock!" one of them asks.
 ​	"They're the Steam Pillars!"
 Alice says.
-"Hey, you guys don't want to idle too long at the station.
-Here, take some matches."
+"Hey, you guys, don’t stay stuck in your car.
+Here, take some matches.
+There's a clue in them."
-​	As we walk away, I say in her ear, "Real smooth, Katyashka," and she giggles.
+​	As we walk away, I say in her ear, "Real smooth, Katyashka," and she giggles and squeezes me.
 ​
-"I'm out of matches," I tell her after a while.
+"I'm out of matches," I say her after a while.
 ​	"I've got one book left," she says.
 "Oh my, Mama's going to be mad."
 ​	"We should give it to someone special!"
 I say.
 "Really *choose* someone, you know?"
 ​	“The problem is,” Alice says in my ear, “how do we choose?
 They’re *all* dancing\!”
 ​	I look around to see the whole lot is out of their cars, dancing.
 People turned on their headlights and the whole lot is now illuminated by those glaring, yellow lights.
 Some people dance on the roofs of their cars.
 The air is dense.
 We see Rosetta going by, and she's bursting with laughter.
 She winks at us.
-​	"Lord," she says, "Mama's gonna be mad."
+​	"Lord," she says, "Mama gonna be mad."
-​	In that moment, for the first and only time, I think I see something.
-As I watch the shadows the band casts on the screen, they seem to shift shapes and grow wings.
-Some winged shadows fly off the screen, and some remain hovering over us all.
-It ends as soon as it starts.
-I will never have visions again.

 *(BOOM!)*